hieuthi/joplin-plugin-slash-commands/README.md

 # Slash Commands: Datetime & More

-This plugin is a collection of utility commands that can be executed by typing corresponding keywords, which start with a slash ('/').
-Current version only supports two type of commands but more might be added in the future.
+This plugin is a collection of utility commands that can be executed by typing corresponding keywords, which start with a slash (`/`).
+Current version only supports two type of commands but more may be added in the future.

 ![screencap](https://raw.githubusercontent.com/hieuthi/joplin-plugin-slash-commands/main/docs/slash-commands-v1.0.0-screencap.gif)